roelvdwater/roelvdwater.net/_posts/2018-06-21-making-closed-source-software-open-source.md

 In my case, it meant updating the 'About' page, informing people that it's now an open source app, and I changed the official domain name to be the one of the public repository, so that people who are interested can go to the official project repository easily.

 ## Wrapping up
-It might sound a lot of work make your previously closed source code open source.
+It might sound like a lot of work make your previously closed source code open source.
 It's not.
 For me, I spent the most time deciding whether I should make my app open source or not.
 The rest of it was quite simple.